-Probability of extreme river flows in Scotland over December to February

-This page shows the probability of extreme conditions in Scotland over the next three months.
+Probability of extreme river flows in Scotland over August to October Issued on 05.08.24 using data to the end of July 2024 This page shows the probability of extreme conditions in Scotland over the next three months.
 The bar chart indicates the likelihood of extremely high or low flows in a given number of regions.
 Maps show which regions are most likely to experience these flows as overall conditions get more extreme.

-Scotland - three months

-Extreme river flows are not particularly likely in Scotland over the next three months.
+Summary Scotland - three months Extreme flows are not likely to occur in Scotland over August-October.
+How likely are we to experience extremely low or high flows?

-Which regions are most likely to experience extremely low or high flows as overall conditions get more extreme?
+0.0% Which regions are most likely to experience extremely low or high flows?